benchopt/benchopt/doc/benchmark_workflow/visualize_benchmark.rst

 Here is the main figure that plots the tracked metrics throughout the benchmark run.
 Its title shows the objective and the dataset names and their corresponding parameters that produced the plot.

-Hover over the figure will make a modebar appear in the right side.
+Hovering over the figure will make a modebar appear in the right side.
 This can be used to interact with the figure, e.g. zoom in and out on particular regions.

 Part 3: Legend